GA-map® includes

 Scientific advice

-We have long expertise in clinical research in the gut microbiota field.
+Our team has an extensive expertise in clinical research in the gut microbiota field.
 Our clinical research experts are ready to help you develop and finalize your study protocol.
+We also offer clinical study design.

 Bioinformatics

-Our experienced bioinformatics team can perform data analysis tailored to your needs.
+Our experienced bioinformatics team can perform data analysis tailored to supply you with ready-to-publish statistics and results in various visualizations.

 R&D consultancy

 Do our services fit your needs?
-Reach out for a non binding talk.
+Reach out for a non-binding conversation.

 Benefits of the GA-map® technology